BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 eaten, and the portion of the men which went with me, Aner, Eshcol, and Mamre; let them take their portion.

+15:1 After these things the word of the LORD came unto Abram in a vision, saying, Fear not, Abram: I am thy shield, and thy exceeding great reward.

+15:2 And Abram said, LORD God, what wilt thou give me, seeing I go childless, and the steward of my house is this Eliezer of Damascus?
+15:3 And Abram said, Behold, to me thou hast given no seed: and, lo, one born in my house is mine heir.

 ## The Book of Psalms